siri-mos/my_wordle/README.txt

-Here is a rewritten **README.txt** that clearly explains the new behavior:
-**wonderwords is now installed automatically at runtime if missing**.

----

 # **Wordle Python Game**

 A simple terminal-based implementation of the popular **Wordle** game in Python.
 Guess the five-letter word in **6 attempts** while receiving **color-coded feedback**.

----

 ## **Features**